 The ‘Did You Know…’ Game: Fun Facts About Earlscourt Park

 Earlscourt Park isn’t just a neighbourhood hub in the present day.
-This park just celebrated its 100th anniversary last year (October 23rd to be exact), and has evolved greatly over the years.
-Here is an interesting overview of the park, with some tidbits from its century long-history and aerial photographs.
+This park celebrated its 100th anniversary on October 23rd , 2020 – how cool is that?
+Here is an interesting overview of the park, with some tidbits from its century-long history and aerial photographs.

 This incredible mural was done in honour of the 100th anniversary, celebrating what this park means to this community.
 Speaking of paintings, check out the one below, entitled ‘Preston Villa’, depicting what the property looked like in 1893.
 Before the city bought the land and turned it into a park (thanks to the urging of the surrounding community), the land had been part of a personal estate.
 In fact, there is also a black pen version from the same perspective that was simply labelled ‘George Cooper’s House’.
 Interesting, right?!